Dat-Pudding/PhotoCalc/README.md

 # What can it do?
 > ***NOTE:** There are differences in each version's capabilities and feature set, e.g. there's no need for field-use features on the desktop client*

-Every version contains specific formulae and accepts your setup's specifications as Inputs.
+Every version contains all formulae and accepts your setup's specifications as Inputs.
 It will then proceed to present you the requested results.

 ## What can each version do specifically?